The Haunting of Longbourn by C. P. Odom

 “I see,” Darcy said, smiling as Elizabeth’s hand squeezed his again.
 “Uh…what form do these…events take?”

 “Mostly unexplained sounds, I am told.
-Footsteps, usually, the sounds of pacing back and forth inside the room along with some muttered voices at times.
-Uh…the voices seem to be partly in English but are mostly in what Kitty thinks is French.
-There is also the creaking of the beds and other unintelligible mutterings, as if someone was talking to himself as he paced.
+Footsteps, usually, the sounds of pacing back and forth inside the room along with some muttered voices at times, as if someone was talking to himself at times.
+The voice seems to be English but the mutterings are virtually all unintelligible.
+They also report the smell of smoke wafting out of the room into the hallway as well as occasional sound of a violin being played along with the creaking of the bed.
 I am afraid neither of the girls will go near the room any longer, and my wife will not even climb the steps to that floor.”

 “And the servants?”
 Elizabeth asked.

-“Hill does her best to keep a lid on things, but even she has decided not to attempt cleaning your old room.
+“Hill does her best to keep a lid on things, but even she has decided not to attempt cleaning Lizzie and Jane’s old room.
 She does heap scorn, however, on the idea of a haunting when she talks to the staff.
 Not that it seems to do much good.”

 After several minutes of silence while they sipped their tea, Darcy put down his cup and leaned forward, his brows knit in thought.